-The Company records rent expense for operating leases, some of which have escalating rent payments on a straight-line basis over the lease term.
+The Company records rent expense for operating leases, some of which have escalating rent payments, on a straight-line basis over the lease term.
 The Company begins recognition of rent expense on the date of initial possession, which is generally when the Company enters the leased premises and begins to make improvements in preparation for its intended use.
 Some of the Company's lease arrangements provide for concessions by the landlords, including payments for leasehold improvements and rent-free periods.
 The Company accounts for the difference between the straight-line rent expense and rent paid as a deferred rent liability.

-The Company leases equipment under capital lease arrangements.
-The assets and liabilities under capital lease are recorded at the lesser of present value of aggregate future minimum lease payments, including estimated bargain purchase options, or the fair value of the asset under lease.
+Assets and liabilities under capital lease are recorded at the lesser of present value of aggregate future minimum lease payments, including estimated bargain purchase options, or the fair value of the asset under lease.
 Assets under capital lease are amortized using the straight-line method over the estimated useful lives of the assets.
+The Company has no capital leases at December 31, 2016.